DrLex0/MightyVariableFan/README.md

 **Note:** even though you should reconfigure your slicer to output RepRap-flavor G-code, the GPX program to convert G-code into X3G must still be configured to output code for your specific printer model (e.g. `-m fcp` for the FlashForge Creator Pro)!

 ### Web interface
 During a print you can observe the current PWM duty cycle and manipulate it if you wish, by opening the PWM web server interface on a computer, tablet or smartphone.
-The default address is `http://your.RPi.address:8080/`.
+The default address is `http://your.RPi.address:8081/`.
+(Port number may be different if you changed it.)
 The interface is currently still very crude but should be self-explanatory.
 Next to setting some fixed PWM preset values, you can also increase or decrease a **scale factor** in 5% steps.
 This factor will be applied to every incoming PWM value, which can be useful if you notice you have configured too low or high fan speeds for a print.
 The interface also allows to *shut down the Pi cleanly.* This is not terribly important but recommended if the Pi's power supply is behind the same switch as the printer's.
 It is better to perform a clean shutdown than simply pulling the power.
 Wait at least 15 seconds for the Pi to shut down before disconnecting the mains.

 ### Tools and tweaks
 In the Tools folder there are files `PWMFanOff.x3g` and `PWMFanMax.x3g` that play the sequences for disabling the fan and setting it to 100%.
 These are useful for several things: